libbeacon is an Android Beacon Library for detecting an expected fleet of Bluetooth Low Energy beacons.

-The frame processing supports the de facto industrial standards:.
+The frame processing supports these de facto industrial standards:

 Other frame formats and/or data specific to manufacturers can be supported through the addition of plugins.
 For example, it's usual for manufacturers to provide an indicator for the battery level, but sometimes in a non standard way.